The lavender gimlet is a lavender cocktail made from botanical gin, lime juice, and lavender simple syrup. Perfect for a summer cocktail.

 - Strain the gimlet into a martini glass or into a lowball (rocks) glass with an ice cube and garnish with a slice of lime.

-If you make a lavender gimlet, please comment and/or share a pic with me!
+If you make a lavender gimlet, please leave a comment here or rating.
+Or share a pic with me on Instagram!

 Enjoy some other uglyducklingbakery adult beverages including other tasty cocktails: